Paul Wasicka – Recovering from being one card away from World Champion

 A Sporty Youth

 Paul Wasicka was born in Dallas Texas in 1981.
 When he was a young child, he played soccer, backgammon and chess.
-Then, he turned seven, and his family moved to Boulder, Colorado.
-There were even more activities for him there.
+Then, he turned seven, and his family moved to Boulder, Colorado where he got involved in even more activities.
 He started skiing and joined the chess club when he got to middle school.

 In high school, Paul was an avid sports player.
 He was involved in five sports during that time.
-They were running track, cross country running, volleyball, skiing, and wrestling.
-He excelled at math and went on to the University of Wisconsin-Madison.
+He was running track, cross country running, volleyball, skiing, and wrestling.
+He excelled at maths and went on to the University of Wisconsin-Madison.

 At college, Wasicka couldn’t seem to make up his mind.
-He started out in engineering.
-Then, he changed his major three times before dropping out altogether.
+He started out in engineering then changed his major three times before dropping out altogether.
 He went to work in his brother-in-law’s restaurant as a waiter.